JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 From the district’s bond management company’s report, this bond will be paid back with interest by local property taxpayers over 19 years.
 So from 2023 through 2041.

-The 1.56 rate in the resolution is nowhere to be found in the district’s bond/levy projection datasheet.
+The 1.56 rate in the resolution is the difference between 2 guesstimated rates.
 The district’s $600,000 assessed valued (AV) example home somehow keeps that same AV each year from now until 2041 while the district assumes the Total AV of all properties grows at a healthy pace.
 This is the district’s fundamental math error.
 They should have allowed their example home’s AV to grow at the same pace as the overall Total AV.
 This is why they underestimate the cost impact of an example parcel.